hanneshapke/pyzillow/docs/getting_started.rst

 ``.year_updated``
 ``.zillow_id``

-Access the information by calling the ``GetUpdatedPropertyDetails`` object's attributes.
+Access the information by reading the ``GetUpdatedPropertyDetails`` object's attributes.
 For example:

 >>> print(result.home_type)
 SingleFamily